 Best beach for facilities

-Unawatuna is a great beach resort if you want to base yourself at a beach with lots of action.
+Unawatuna is a great beach resort if you want to base yourself at a beach with lots of action and it’s right next door to Galle with lots of family-friendly things to do.
 The narrow winding road to the beach from the main road is jam-packed with everything a tourist could ever need – bars, restaurants, coffee shops, small supermarkets, clothes shops, art galleries; you name it.